BIMSBbioinfo/janggu/docs/tutorial.rst

 and reduces code redundancy.

-From the model template it is also possible to obtain a keras model directly, rather than the Janggu model wrapper if this is perfered
+From the model template it is also possible to obtain a keras model directly, rather than the Janggu model wrapper if this is preferred

 .. code-block:: python